jguzdv/Passkey-Authentication/README.md

-## Passkey as primary authentication bypassing MFA
+## Passkey as SAML2 IDP primary authentication method

 Since ADFS does not allow primary authentication methods to be 2FA'd in any useful way, we are moving the passkey authentication into a SAML2 IDP, that'll have it's own webpage and logic, allowing anyone authenticating with a passkey to use it as two-factor authentication in a single step.
 ADFS will use the IDP as ClaimProviderTrust and we're injecting all claims neccessary to make ADFS think it's already been authenticated with multiple factors.